-A groundwater elevation change map of the Paso Robles Basin was prepared by GEI Consultants (2011, modified) that showed changes in groundwater levels for the period from 1997 to 2013 (Plate 16).
+2013SpringGWsurface.pdf) that showed changes in groundwater levels for the period from 1997 to 2013 (Plate 16).
 The map shows that the greatest change in groundwater elevations occurred in the Estrella subarea of the Paso Robles Basin, with significant areas of the basin experiencing water level declines greater than 70 feet (with some wells experiencing water level declines greater than 250 feet).
 Within the same time period, water level changes in wells within the Atascadero Basin remained relatively steady (Plate 16), with a small area in the northern part of the basin showing minor declines (in part, as a result of the ongoing drought), and some areas of the basin showing water level increases over the time period.